 Integrated English language development means instruction in which the state-adopted English language development standards are used in tandem with the state-adopted academic content standards.
 Integrated English language development includes specially designed academic instruction in English.
 (5 CCR 11300)

-Native speaker of English means a student who has learned and used English in his/herat home from early childhood and English has been his/herthe primary means of concept formation and communication.
+Native speaker of English means a student who has learned and used English at home from early childhood and English has been the primary means of concept formation and communication.
 (Education Code 306)

 Identification and Assessments